danielcinemre/danielcinemre/README.md

 - I’m currently studying Web Development and Design at university.
 [N/A (Future Projects Here)](N/A (Future Projects Link Here))

-- I’m currently learning about all aspects of front-end (JS, HTML5, CSS) slowly moving into the frameworks, libraries(TS, React, Vue) **JavaScript, CSS, HTML5, slowly moving to TypeScript.
+- I’m currently learning about all aspects of front-end (JS, HTML5, CSS) slowly moving into the frameworks and  libraries (TS, React, Vue) **JavaScript, CSS, HTML5, slowly moving to TypeScript.
 React, React Native, and Vue.**

 - I’m looking to collaborate on front end sided projects to help with my progress and give me experience.
 [N/A (Future Projects Here)](N/A (Future Projects Link Here))